juaneduardoflores/JEF-s-Wiki/Work.md

 ---

-*Site*: To be presented virtually as part of the Piksel20 Festival held in Bergen, Norway.
+Site: To be presented virtually as part of the Piksel20 Festival held in Bergen, Norway.
 November 19-22.

 # Debris (2020)
 ![](./portfolio/debris/debris_001.gif)